 The ShoreTel system uses the Windows Event Log, viewed using the Event Viewer, to report information and errors that are of interest to system administrators.
 You can use the event logs in conjunction with Quick Look to determine the overall health of the system.
-You can also use the event log to determine whether events have happened to the system but are no longer a problem.
-For example, an overnight T1 outage that was corrected is no longer evident.
+You can also use the event log to gather information about an event that is no longer a problem.
+For example, the event log may provide information about an overnight T1 outage that was corrected is no longer evident.